 Meet the Project Team

-Caroline Tee is Professor of the Anthropology of Islam at the University of Chester.
+Dr Caroline Tee is Lecturer in Modern Islam at the University of Glasgow.
 Her work focuses on the intersections between Islam, democratic politics and other major institutions of modernity such as modern science, secular education, and civic engagement.
 She is a specialist on modern Turkey, where she has carried out extensive ethnographic fieldwork over the course of 16 years.

 Dr Amin El Yousfi